Muntarbhorn Space, London

 "Although these sites [in Jerusalem] are highly charged with religious and political implications - now more than ever - they are abstracted here to the point at which their distinctive features cease to be recognisable.
 It is as if the images offer non-objective contemplation as a means through which to transcend religious differences, and the conflict and misery to which they lead." — Andrew Spira

-This campaign will help sustain the Muntarbhorn Space, London for at least two years from June 2018 - June 2020.
+This campaign will help sustain the Muntarbhorn Space, London for five years from 2 July 2018 - 1 July 2023.
 Donations are welcome and deeply appreciated.
 You can donate any amount via this platform.

-Donations contribute to the rental cost of the Muntarbhorn Space, London for 24 months from June 2018 - June 2020.
+Donations specifically contribute to the rental cost of the Muntarbhorn Space, London for five years (60 months) from 2 July 2018 - 1 July 2023.

 On this special occasion, I have decided to release open edition archival pigment prints of "0246-12" (signed by the artist) which can be purchased for £150 here.